 Silves, in the Algarve, is a city that breathes History.
 I go there every year — especially in August, the month of the traditional Medieval Fair.

-The tour in the Historic Centre usually begins on the N124 road, which crosses the city (this is shown in an article with a basic day trip Silves).
+The tour in the Historic Center usually begins on the N124 road, which crosses the city (this appears in a post with an essential day trip to Silves).
 From there, next to a square, we follow up through narrow streets.

 Silves’ Turret of the City Gate

-See them now with me, through the pictures below … and get inspired for your visit in Silves.
+See the structure now with me through the pictures below, and get inspired for your visit to Silves.